LauraCarter/lauracarter.github.io/index.md

 _July 2020_: [Imperfect Models of the World: Gender Stereotypes and Assumptions in Covid-19 Responses](http://repository.essex.ac.uk/28041/): part of the Essex Dialogues on Covid-19, Law and Human Rights project.

 ## Writing

+_August 2022_: [The Human Rights Case for Open Science](https://openheroines.org/the-human-rights-case-for-open-science-ff58578b09ee): a blog post commissioned by [Open Heroines](https://openheroines.medium.com/) as part of their writing grants series aiming to elevate the voices of women and non-binary people in open spaces.
+This pieces was republished in the [LSE Impact Blog](https://blogs.lse.ac.uk/impactofsocialsciences/2022/08/17/the-human-rights-case-for-open-science/).

 _February 2022_: [Prescripted Living: Gender Stereotypes and Data-Based Surveillance in the UK Welfare State](https://essexlawresearch.blog/2022/02/08/prescripted-living-gender-stereotypes-and-data-based-surveillance-in-the-uk-welfare-state/): a post for the Essex Law Research Blog summarising my [Internet Policy Review paper](https://policyreview.info/articles/analysis/prescripted-living-gender-stereotypes-and-data-based-surveillance-uk-welfare-state).
 It was the [most-viewed blog post](https://essexlawresearch.blog/2022/07/07/our-2022-essex-law-research-blog-prizes/) by a doctoral student in the 2021-22 academic year.